cparnin/appsec-sentinel/README.md

 ## FAQ

-**Q: Is AI-generated code safe to merge?**
+**Q: Is LLM-generated code safe to merge?**

 A: All fixes require manual review via PR.
-We use deterministic AI (temperature=0.0) and only fix proven patterns (SQL injection, XSS, hardcoded secrets).
+We use deterministic LLM settings (temperature=0.0) and only fix proven patterns (SQL injection, XSS, hardcoded secrets).
 Your existing tests validate changes.
 Separate PRs for code vs dependencies minimize risk. ~80% of fixes are production-ready after quick review.

-**Q: What data gets sent to AI providers?**
+**Q: What data gets sent to LLM providers?**

 A: Only vulnerability metadata (file path, line number, vulnerability type, code snippet). **Never** your full codebase.
-Secrets are flagged locally and **never** sent to AI.
-You control which findings trigger AI analysis.
+Secrets are flagged locally and **never** sent to LLMs.
+You control which findings trigger LLM analysis.
+Note: Scanning, cross-file analysis, and threat modeling run **100% locally** with zero API calls.

 **Q: Which mode should I use?**